pandastrike/orca/README.md

 SkyDNS is encapsulated in a Docker container as a microservice.
 Any Docker container that needs access to `.orca` lookups (such as the Leader and Drone containers) must be *linked* with the SkyDNS container.
 This is done at runtime with the `--link skydns:dns` flag.
 The IP address passed into the requesting container is used to overwrite the container's `/etc/resolve.conf` file.  `resolve.conf` tells the operating system where to direct a URL request for translation into an IP address, and SkyDNS takes over that role.

 All requesting containers must be linked to a SkyDNS container.
-To avoid the messiness of multi-host Docker linking, we simply have one SkyDNS container on each machine in the cluster.
-Fleet makes this easy with the `Global=` flag in the service file (see below).
+To avoid the messiness of multi-host Docker linking, we simply have one SkyDNS container on each CoreOS machine in the cluster.
+Fleet makes this easy with the `Global=` tag in the service file (see below).
 We can get away with multiple SkyDNS containers because it is just a lookup tool.
 It accesses the values stored in etcd, which are available cluster-wide.

 SkyDNS containers only need to be setup once when the CoreOS cluster is established.
 Multiple users can make use of them, so generally there should be no reason to manipulate them once created.